natcap/invest.users-guide/source/getting_started.rst

 Quick Start InVEST Tutorial
 ===========================

 This high-level tutorial aims to give you an idea of the main activities involved with doing an ecosystem service analysis using InVEST.
 It is not an exhaustive step-by-step technical resource, but does provide steps, tips, and a general idea of the time requirement needed for running one InVEST model.
-While time requirements vary widely project to project, a general estimate is provided for each step:

-| *Low* = this step generally requires less than one day
-| *Medium* = less than one week
-| *High* = a week or more
+While time requirements vary widely project to project, a general estimate is provided for each step: *Low* = generally requires less than one day; *Medium* = less than one week; *High* = a week or more.

-**Note that intermediate GIS skills are required for many of these steps, including creating geospatial model inputs, and working with geospatial model outputs.**

 1. **Install InVEST**
 	- Download InVEST, and install as detailed in the Installing Windows or Mac sections of this chapter.